Bright and Festive Farmhouse Christmas Tour

 Christmas Tree FAQ

 I've received so many questions about where I purchased the ribbon for this tree.
-The large plaid ribbon was a HomeGoods find but you can find similar ribbon here here and here.
+The large plaid ribbon was a HomeGoods find but you can find similar ribbon here.

 The sunroom often acts as a spare bedroom when we have guests!
-I recently share my top 5 tips to create a welcoming guest space here.
+I recently shared my top 5 tips to create a welcoming guest space.

 The last tree I set up this year is in my office/Santa's workshop!
 One corner is clean and one is completely cluttered!
 Guess which one I'm showing you today?
-Check my Instagram highlights for a video close up and explanation of my tree and DIY ornaments that are hanging on it!
+I've got lots of DIY ornaments hanging on this tree and really celebrating the combo of Christmas red and white!

 This room has been Santa's little workshop for awhile now, so the clutter is unavoidable!
 This is the first time I've decorated my office for Christmas, but I loved it!
-You can read about this farmhouse office makeover here.
+We recently gave this farmhouse office its own makeover with wood flooring and a shiplap wall.

 If you follow me on Instagram, I've shared close up "tours" of each of my trees, with some explanation of the DIY ornaments I did for each one!
 You can follow me on Instagram for lots of sneak peeks like that!